 LONDON (AP) Andre De Grasse won't get a chance to spoil Usain Bolt's international finale at the track and field world championships, with a hamstring injury forcing the 22-year-old Canadian to pull out of the meet.

-Athletics Canada issued a statement late Wednesday saying the 22-year-old sprinter hurt his hamstring in training on Monday and made the decision to pull out of the championships after a second medical examination on Wednesday.
+Athletics Canada issued a statement late Wednesday saying the 22-year-old De Grasse hurt his hamstring in training on Monday and made the decision to pull out of the championships after a second medical examination.

 De Grasse was a leading contender in the 100- and 200-meter events at the worlds, which start Friday in London.
-He won bronze in the 100 and silver in the 200 at the 2016 Olympics in Rio de Janeiro.
+At the 2016 Olympics in Rio de Janeiro, De Grasse won bronze in the 100 and - after pushing Bolt all the way in the semifinals - took silver in the 200.